cbmLAD/cbmLAD_project/README.md

 Another example is provided for a multi-class classification problem using the OVO method.
 In this case, the target variable consists of four classes.
 The line labeled **Classes scores** displays the discriminant scores for each class.
 Since the highest score corresponds to class 4, the first observation is predicted as belonging to class 4.

 The following line lists the patterns that cover this observation.
-For class 4 specifically, five patterns are involved: [4V2]1, [4V1]1, [4V1]2, [4V3]1, and [4V3]2.
-Their respective weights—0.947368, 0.782609, 0.217391, 0.666667, and 0.333333—are provided in the file named **Coverage of Multi-Class Patterns.txt**.
+For class 4 specifically, the comparison of class 4 with each of the other classes results in five patterns covering this observation : [4V2]1, [4V1]1, [4V1]2, [4V3]1, and [4V3]2.
+Their respective weights are 0.947368, 0.782609, 0.217391, 0.666667, and 0.333333.
+They are provided in the file named **Coverage of Multi-Class Patterns.txt**.
 The sum of these weights is 2.947368, which corresponds to the discriminant score for class 4.
-The definitions of these patterns can be found in **Patterns interpreted.txt**.
+The definitions of these patterns can be found in the file named **Patterns interpreted.txt**.

 <img src="Images/testresultsovo.png" style="width:70%;">